hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 7.X ECN capability exchange

-The capability check makes use of the generic ECN echo functionality of a receiver, implemented with the ACK_ECN frame in section 8.16++.
-A peer (A) transmits the the first packet with the ECN bits set to ECT (either ECT(0) or ECT(1)).
-The specification of the ECT(0) and ECT(1) is as per the guidelines in [ECN experiments](https://tools.ietf.org/wg/tsvwg/draft-ietf-tsvwg-ecn-experimentation/)
+The capability check makes use of the ACK_ECN frame in section 8.16++.
+Each endpoint performs an ECN capability exchange in which the first packet sets the ECN bits in the IP header to either ECT(0) or ECT(1).
+The specification of the ECT(0) and ECT(1) is as per the guidelines in [ECN experiments](https://tools.ietf.org/wg/tsvwg/draft-ietf-tsvwg-ecn-experimentation/).
+Upon reception of the packet by the opposite peer, an ACK_ECN frame is transmitted back.
+This ACK_ECN frame indicates how many packets that are marked ECT(0), ECT(1) or CE.

-The other peer (B) receives the packet and just performs the generic ECN echo functionality, i.e. it sends an ACK frame in return, that contains counters that indicates the amount of received packets with ECT(0),ECT(1) and CE.

-Peer A can confirm that the path direction supports ECN if the counters show a correct amount of packets received for a valid and expected counter combination.
+The ACK_ECN frame will, when received, confirm that the path direction supports ECN if the counters show a correct amount of packets received for a valid and expected counter combination.

-[In case duplicates are asked in QUIC: Once peer A receives the ACK frame it verifies that the number of ECT marked packets is equal to or greater than the number of transmitted ditto [ED note, "equal to or larger" in case duplicates are counted]
+It is expected that QUIC discards duplicate packets early, however if that is not the case [ED note, have not seen any clear statement in the drafts], then it should be verified that the number of ECT marked packets are equal to or larger that the amount of ECT marked packets that have been transmitted.

+ECT marked packets can become remarked as CE somewhere along the path between the peers, in such case the number of CE plus ECT marked packets should match the number of packets that was transmitted with ECT marking.

 ECN capability check is deemed successful if the verification above yields a positive result, and ECN can be used for the given direction.
 This capability check will verify that the path between the peers is free from issues with ECN bleaching and that the application does not have problems with access to the ECN bits in the IP header.